 This paper proposes Bridge-RAG to effectively address the two challenges above.
-Bridge-RAG incorporates two key designs.
-To overcome the accuracy challenge, Bridge-RAG introduces the concept of \textit{abstract} and proposes the \textit{hierarchical abstract tree} structure to systematically organize knowledge, enabling the retrieval of coherent multi-level context from entities to document chunks.
-To overcome the efficiency challenge, Bridge-RAG designs an \textit{improved Cuckoo Filter} data structure that provides $O(1)$ time complexity for entity lookups, which is significantly lower than naive Tree-RAG and Graph-RAG.
+The core innovation of Bridge-RAG is the \textit{hierarchical abstract bridge tree}: we introduce the concept of \textit{abstract} and organize abstracts into a tree structure that systematically bridges query entities and document chunks, enabling the retrieval of coherent multi-level context.
+This hierarchical organization, however, increases the cost of locating relevant abstracts at retrieval time.
+To restore efficiency, Bridge-RAG directly integrates the Cuckoo Filter from the recently published CFT-RAG~\citep{li2026cftrag}, which provides $O(1)$ entity lookup---significantly faster than the entity-location step in naive Tree-RAG or Graph-RAG---and naturally fits as the entry point of our entity-to-abstract pathway.
 The workflow of Bridge-RAG is shown in Figure~\ref{fig:my_label0}.

 Our first key design focuses on enhancing retrieval accuracy from the aspects of semantic depth and contextual breadth.
 First, we introduce the concept of \textit{abstract} to facilitate robust semantic understanding.
 Specifically, an \textit{abstract} groups several consecutive document chunks into a high-level knowledge unit.
 We organize these abstracts into tree structures where upper-level abstracts represent more general concepts and lower-level ones capture more detailed information.
 This hierarchical organization facilitates a three-tier retrieval path where \textit{abstract} serves as the bridge between \textit{query entity} and \textit{document chunk}.
 In this way, Bridge-RAG ensures the captured content is semantically relevant.
 Second, we design a multi-level retrieval strategy to ensure the inclusion of sufficient contextual information.
 Specifically, Bridge-RAG systematically traces the hierarchical lineage of the abstract tree, retrieving document chunks associated with both parent and child abstracts alongside the target node.
-This strategy ensures that the retrieved context spans multiple abstraction levels, enabling Bridge-RAG to to maintain a comprehensive contextual scope and further improve the answer accuracy.
+This strategy ensures that the retrieved context spans multiple abstraction levels, enabling Bridge-RAG to maintain a comprehensive contextual scope and further improve the answer accuracy.